On-Camera Styling Tips for Men and Women Presenting on Video (Part 2.)

 Wardrobe Tips for Women: Who Wears the Pants?

-If you prefer to wear a skirt or dress, unless you are deliberately trying to sell your sex appeal to a male audience – make sure the hemline is on the knee (or slightly above).
-How much skin you show is up to you of course – but you need to carefully consider whether it adds or detracts from your message.
+If you prefer to wear a skirt or dress, unless you are deliberately trying to sell your sex appeal to a male audience, make sure the hemline is on the knee (or slightly above).
+How much skin you show is up to you of course, but you need to carefully consider whether it adds or detracts from your message.

 Beware of sleeveless dresses or tops too, as they tend to draw the attention away from your face.
-Also, without the right makeup applied, your arms can appear to be a different color than your face.
+Also, without the right makeup applied, your arms may appear to be a different color than your face.

 Make a Shape